xavidelamo/mgci-docs/docs/source/annex1.rst

 - **Bulk Download Application**
 	In order to download a large number of files from the USGS website, a bulk download application is required.
 To install this on your machine, go to https://dds.cr.usgs.gov/bulk and follow the instructions.

 	When downloading the USGS Bulk Download Application, you may come across an error saying the application could not find a Javascript Runtime Environment on your system.
 You need Java Runtime Environment to be installed on your system prior to download.
 However, this error may occur even if you have the program installed on your operating system.
-If this is the case, please follow these steps in Annex 1.
+If this is the case, please follow these steps at the end of this section.

 	N.B If you have a 64 Bit Windows operating system, make sure you select ‘Do you have a different operating system?’ on the bulk download page and choose the 64 Bit option.

-	When installing the Bulk Download Application change the default file path from C:Programs\bda to just C:bda, this helps to avoid errors when opening the application.
+	When installing the Bulk Download Application change the default file path from C:\Programs\bda to just C:\bda, this helps to avoid errors when opening the application.

  - **Making an account**
 	To download data, you must create a USGS account at https://earthexplorer.usgs.gov/.
 You can do so by clicking the ‘Register’ button in the top right.
 Follow the instructions and you will receive an email to activate your account.
 	If you already have an account, log in.

-- **Set your search criteria (setting an area of interest) It is possible to define an Area of Interest (AOI) by double clicking on the map in the browser to create a boundary.
+ - **Set your search criteria (setting an area of interest)** It is possible to define an Area of Interest (AOI) by double clicking on the map in the browser to create a boundary.

 	|dem_usgs1|